nasrinjp/ec2-connect/README.md

-# rdp-connect
+# EC2-connect
-You can log in to Windows Server EC2 instances using RDP without typing the target server name, username and password.
+You can log in to Windows Server or Linux Server EC2 instances without password.

 ## Prerequisites